Wills for younger families

 Would sufficient money be available to your chosen trustees for your children’s welfare and education?
 Be ready to ask us how we can set up trusts in your Will to protect your money, but also ensure it is there to finance your children’s upbringing.

 Would you actually want your children then to inherit and assume control of a potentially vast sum of money at the tender age of eighteen?
-Maybe you would prefer it to be twenty one, or even an older age.
+Maybe you would prefer it to be twenty-one or even older age.
 We can offer comprehensive advice on the implications of setting up trusts so that your chosen trustees remain in control for as long as you deem appropriate.

 What if your spouse or partner remarried after your death?
 Could this disadvantage your children, and what can be done about it?
 Be ready to ask us these questions if they are important to you.